IngeborgArdoe/training/foundation_Genus_10/exercise-16.md

 This optional exercise contains various extensions to improve you CRM solution.
 As always, we recommend you to at least read through it.

 ###1.
-OPTIONAL: Create views for "My Activities" and "My Recently Completed"
+OPTIONAL: Create data filters for "My Activities" and "My Recently Completed"

-Define 2 new views in the Activities-table for "My Activities" and "My Recently Completed" which list non-completed activities that the user is responsible for and activities that was completed the last 3 months, respectively.
-Add shortcuts in the Navigation Pane (under "Company") and rename menu "Company" to "CRM".
+Define 2 new data filters "My Activities" and "My Recently Completed" for Activities in the Company module, which list non-completed activities that the user is responsible for and activities that was completed the last 3 months, respectively.
+Use "Pages" in the Sitemap to show the same Activities view with three different filters.

-*Tip: A quick way to make a new "almost identical" view is to right-click on an existing view and select "Copy".*
+*Tip: A quick way to make a new "almost identical" data filter is to right-click on an existing view and select "Clone...".*

 ###2.
-OPTIONAL: Create a view for "My Customers"
+OPTIONAL: Create a data filter for "My Customers"

-Add a new view in table "Companies" called "My customers".
-This view should show customers/companies that the user is responsible for or companies where he/she is responsible for the Contact.
-Add a shortcut in the Navigation Pane.
+Add a new data filter in the Company module called "My customers" (Data source: Company).
+This data filter should show customers/companies that the user is responsible for or companies where he/she is responsible for the Contact.
+Use "Pages" in the Sitemap to display the new filter together with "All Customers"

 ###3.
 OPTIONAL: Define Search Properties on Contact/Request